snowdj/bradonomics.github.io/_posts/2012-03-03-jeff-joslin-mma-journal.md

 headline: Jeff Joslin on Keeping a Journal for MMA Training
 modified: 2014-02-01
 excerpt: Jeff Joslin talks about how and why to keep a journal for Brazilian Jiu-Jitsu and MMA training.
-category: Podcast
+category: Article
-tags: [Jiu-Jitsu, MMA]
+tags: [Podcast, Jiu-Jitsu, MMA]
 image: jeff-joslin.jpg
 teaser:
 ---